 - combating child sexual abuse material online and child sexual exploitation.

-The Commission carries out its tasks in regards to the Strategy mainly through the implementation of the Connecting Europe Facility, the instrument for co-funding the digital service infrastructure.
+The Commission carries out its tasks in regards to the strategy mainly through the implementation of the Connecting Europe Facility, the instrument for co-funding the digital service infrastructure.
 Other programmes such as Horizon also contribute to the implementation of the Strategy.
 In the future, actions will be funded through the Digital Europe Programme.

-The European strategy has influenced national policies in most Member States.
+The European strategy has influenced national policies in most EU countries.
 Each year, various actions and campaigns under the Strategy reach thousands of schools and young people but also parents and teachers.
 Around 1,000 youth events took place in 2019 and 2020, and more than 2,000 new resources were created on topics such as fake news, cyberbullying, privacy concerns, grooming, exposure to harmful content, and cyber hygiene.

 Through Helplines, also funded under the Strategy, 63,000 children, parents and teachers got advice and guidance in 2020.
 It is estimated that in 2019 and 2020 around 61 million people in the EU were reached through different activities, especially around the EU’s yearly Safer Internet Day, which in 2021 was celebrated in around 200 countries and territories globally.